MaximRouiller/blog.decayingcode.com/source/_posts/you-should-not-be-using-webcomponents-yet.md

 tags: [javascript, html]
 ---

-Have you read abou [WebComponents]?
+Have you read about [WebComponents]?
 It sounds like something that we all tried to achieve on the web since... well... a long time.

 If you take a look at the [specification][WebComponentsSpec], it's hosted on the W3C website.
 It smell like a real specification.
 It looks like a real specification.